xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 published: true
 order: 100
 ---
-If you run a big store with hundreds of products and decide to update your product descriptions or add many new products, you will realize that it is annoying to update/add each new product via the Admin interface.
-Instead, you can work in your favourite spreadsheet editor (_MS Excel _or _LibreOffice Calc_), add/change all the needed info there, which is faster, and then upload this document into the store so that your X-Cart 5 will create/update the products for you.
+If you run a big store with hundreds of products and decide you need to update your product descriptions or add many new products, you will realize that it is annoying to update/add each new product via the Admin interface.
+Instead, you can work in your favorite spreadsheet editor (like MS Excel or LibreOffice Calc), add or change all the info you require right there, which is faster and more convenient, and then upload this document into your store so that your X-Cart 5 will create/update the products for you.

 Import is a fast and convinient way to populate an online store with data it needs to contain.
-Using the data import tools a store admin can both add new and adjust existing data in a store.
+By using the data import tools, a store admin can both add new and adjust the existing data in the store.

 {% toc %}

 ## What Data Can be Imported in X-Cart?

-By default, X-Cart allows to import the following data:
+By default, X-Cart allows you to import the following data:

-* Products (including or exclusing product classes and attributes);
+* Products (with or without information on product classes and attributes);
 * Categories;
 * Classes & Attributes;
 * Product attribute values;
 * Customers.

 Each data type will require a separate import file of a special format.
-Certain X-Cart addons installed in a store can extend the default import data type list.
+Certain X-Cart addons installed in your X-Cart store can extend the default import data type list.

-{% note info %}
-Certain X-Cart addons installed in a store can extend the default list of data that can be imported.

-e.g.
+Examples:

-The [Orders Import](https://market.x-cart.com/addons/orders-import.html "Import-Export") addon allows to import the "Orders" data type.
+The [Orders Import](https://market.x-cart.com/addons/orders-import.html "Import-Export") addon allows you to import the "Orders" data type.

 The {% link "Product Reviews" ref_XBriIS6B %} addon - the "Reviews" data type.